jamie33o/budget-tracker-pp3/README.md

 - __User Stories__

-  - Here are the Users stories which can also be found here on the [project Kanban board](https://github.com/users/jamie33o/projects/13):
+  - Here are the Users stories which can also be found here on the [project Kanban board](https://github.com/users/jamie33o/projects/13) or here in [issues](https://github.com/jamie33o/budget-tracker-pp3/issues):

  - __Players__